open-cloud/xos/xos/configurations/cord-pod/README-Tutorial.md

 ubuntu@xos:~/xos/xos/configurations/cord-pod$ make exampleservice
 ```

 In the XOS UI, create an ExampleTenant.
-Go to the <Services> page,
+Go to *http://xos/admin/exampleservice*
-select ExampleService, select Administration, select ExampleTenant,
+and add / save an Example Tenant (when creating the tenant, fill in a message that
-then add and save a tenant.
+this tenant should display).
 This will cause an Instance to be created
-in the ExampleTenant slice.
+in the the *mysite_exampleservice* slice.

 ## Set up a Subscriber Device